origamitician/quote-generator/README.md

-# quote-generator
 <h1><strong>Quote Generator (and encryptor)!</strong><h1>
-<h2>GitHub says forked from "PitchK/quote-generator" because I decided for fork it from my previous GitHub acc to store all my personal projects under "origamitician".
-I am also the owner of the "PitchK" account.</h2>
+<p>GitHub says forked from "PitchK/quote-generator" because I decided for fork it from my previous GitHub acc to store all my personal projects under "origamitician".
+I am also the owner of the "PitchK" account.</p>